 Supervised Internship in Teacher Education

 All teacher education program majors are expected to complete a semester of student teaching (internship) to meet graduation and Nevada state teacher licensure requirements.
-Students are supervised during student teaching and are assigned to lead teachers employed by a school system.
+Supervised internship experiences are provided in the public schools.
+Students are assigned to lead teachers employed by a school system.
 Staff members of the College of Education are responsible for the supervision of interns, making regular visits to observe the student’s teaching, and holding conferences with the student and the lead teacher concerning the internship experience.